Skip to Content

 Packages

 snapgrid is a small monorepo.
-Pick what you need:
+Most apps install only @snapgridjs/react.

 PackageWhat it isWhen you need it

 @snapgridjs/reactReact components + hooks.
-Pulls in @snapgridjs/core.Always.
-This is the main entry point.
+Pulls in @snapgridjs/dnd + @snapgridjs/core.Always — the main entry point.

-@snapgridjs/extrasOptional packers: masonry, gravity, shelf, wrap.Only if you use those packing styles.
+@snapgridjs/extrasOptional packers: masonry, gravity, shelf, wrap, and the fast O(n log n) compactors.Only if you use those packing styles.

 Install